Providing Innovative and Sustainable Solutions in Energy Efficient Surface Aerators

 We are sure that this is due to the closer distance (about 220 mm) placement of the membrane is adopted in western countries.
 This is the exact site – experience report of Ashley water treatment plant, in Delaware country, Ohio. (*)

 M/s.
-Schumacher Catalogue shows a closer distance of membranes.
-Kindly refer to Enclosure.
+Schumacher Catalogue show closer distance of membranes.
+Kindly refer Enclosure.

 We have noticed that one of the suppliers in India offers Disc Diffusers at the distance of 1125 mm and 975 mm distance which is certainly is not adopted in western countries.

 So there are so many examples showing the failures of this system in India, because of the Wrong installations (larger distance between diffuser) of the system.
-At the beginning of the plant up to eight to nine months, it may work, but once the settlement of solids at the bottom starts, due to the development of Septic conditions, the system failure starts.
+In the beginning of the plant upto eight to nine months, it may work, but once the settlement of solids at bottom starts, due to development of Septic conditions, the system failure starts.

 CASE STUDY : CETP, VATVA GIDC (AHMEDABAD)

 In CETP, VATVA GIDC (AHMEDABAD) where Rs.
-30 crore has been spent, the Diffused Aeration System is used and failed.
+30 crore have been spent, the Diffused Aeration System is used and failed.